top of page

 Third party report delivery

-Simple version to launch by March 15, in time for the German roofing trade fair.
+MVP version to launch by March 15, in time for the German roofing trade fair.
 Our System Partners will use this first version to order their reports for free.

 Problem